Five Reasons Why Girls Like “Jerks”

 What explains why girls like jerks?

 Some girls may be prone to going after jerks due to a variety of factors.
-One of the reasons could be that girls overlook their partner’s behavior due to physical attraction, which may be especially true if it is a casual relationship.
+One of the reasons could be that girls overlook their partner’s behavior due to physical attraction, such as believing most women would find him attractive, which may be especially true if she's in a casual relationship.
 Other women may enjoy the chase, while still others are drawn to the idea of being able to “fix” someone.

 Why do people choose to be jerks?

-Some people may choose to be jerks for many reasons.
-Sometimes, a good person might act like a jerk to try to protect themselves from vulnerability; but, as you get to know them better, you may discover that they are actually very kind-hearted.
+Some people may choose to be jerks for many reasons, such as to attract women.
+For example, a person may watch movies that give certain messages about how men behave and guess that "quality women" like confident men who display these behaviors.
+Sometimes, a good person might act like a jerk to try to protect themselves from vulnerability, but as you get to know them better, you may discover that they are actually very kind-hearted.
 Others may be experiencing behavioral concerns or mental health conditions that need treatment.

 Other dynamics at play